ash-project/ash/documentation/topics/resources/relationships.md

 > #### Order of operations {: .warning}
 >
-> Relationships are managed **after** the main action is performed.
-This means if you're using `manage_relationship` to remove related records in a destroy action, and your database has foreign key constraints with "no action" settings, you may encounter constraint violations because Ash tries to destroy the primary resource first.
+> In destroy actions, relationships are managed **after** the main action is performed.
+This means if you're using `manage_relationship` to remove related records in a destroy action, and your database has foreign key constraints with "no action" or "restrict" settings, you may encounter constraint violations because Ash tries to destroy the primary resource first.
 >
 > To work around this, you can:
 > - Use the `cascade_destroy` builtin change instead of `manage_relationship`